 Though we could have done Angel’s Landing hike, we decided not to exert ourselves in the midwestern summer sun.
 The next day we were to spent traversing the open red lands of North Coyote Buttes finding our way to and back from ‘The Wave’.
 So, we settled for a short hike, drove around, took the Zion canyon scenic drive shuttle and checked out few vista-points.

-There is only one lodge within the park, Zion Lodge.
+Zion Lodge is the only hotel within the park.
 And like most park accommodations a reservation way well in advance is recommended.
 However, there are quite a few staying options in the small towns outside the park.
-We stayed in the small town of Kanab, which is a forty-five minutes drive from Zion east entrance.
+We stayed in the small town of Kanab, which is a forty-five minutes drive from Zion’s east entrance.

 We got into Zion national park from the east gate, parked just after the second tunnel and hiked 1 mile (round trip) to Canyon overlook point.
 Our friend who had already explored quite a bit of Zion recommended us this hike.
 I’m glad we took his suggestion.
-Expanse, lovely views of the valley and cliffs, contrast colors of the red rocks with the green vegetation and the blue sky—it was wonderful!
-This short hike itself was enough to fill us with awe.
+This short walk in the park was wonderful—expanse, lovely views of the valley and cliffs, contrast colors of the red rocks with the green vegetation and the blue sky.
+This short hike was enough to fill us with awe.

 So, if you have limited time or you are passing by Zion, you should definitely do the Canyon Overlook hike.
 It will give you a glimpse of what Zion has to offer!